mbsa-tud/tsad_platform/README.md

 <img src="media/final_model_selection.png" alt="Modelselection popup window" title="Modelselection pupup window" width=600/>

 To configure a model, proceed as follows:
-1. At the top (1) you can select the type of model you want to add: Deep Neural Networks or Others (classic machine-learning, statistical).
+1. At the top (1) you can select the type of model you want to add: `Deep Neural Networks` or `Others` (classic machine-learning, statistical).
-2. Select a model from the drowpdown menu (2)
+2. Select a model from the drowpdown menu (2).
 3. **Some** models offer the option to configure the dimensionality with the `Is Multivariate` checkbox (3).
 If this is disabled but the loaded dataset is multivariate, a separate model will be trained for every channel of the data.
 Otherwise just a single model is used for all channels.
 4. **Some** models offer additional configuration options like `scoring functions` or `reconstruction error types` (4).